Proxima Centauri b: Mass, radius and composition

 Little is known about Proxima Centauri b as of 2021—mainly its distance from the star and its orbital period—but a number of simulations of its physical properties have been done.
 A number of simulations and models have been created that assume Earth-like compositions and include predictions of the galactic environment, internal heat generation from radioactive decay and magnetic induction heating, (Note: Tides may result in internal heating in Proxima Centauri b; depending on the eccentricity Io-like values with intense volcanic activity or Earth-like values could be reached.
-The magnetic field of the star can also induce intense heating of the planet's interior, especially early in its history.) planetary rotation, the effects of stellar radiation, the amount of volatile species the planet consists of and the changes of these parameters over time.
+The magnetic field of the star can also induce intense heating of the planet's interior, especially early in its history.) planetary rotation, the effects of stellar radiation, the amount of volatile elements the planet consists of and the changes of these parameters over time.

 Proxima Centauri b likely developed under different conditions from Earth, with less water, stronger impacts and an overall faster development, assuming that it formed at its current distance from the star.
 Proxima Centauri b probably did not form at its current distance to Proxima Centauri, as the amount of material in the protoplanetary disk would be insufficient.
 Instead, the planet, or protoplanetary fragments, likely formed at larger distances and then migrated to the current orbit of Proxima Centauri b.
 Depending on the nature of the precursor material, it may be rich in volatiles.
 A number of different formation scenarios are possible, many of which depend on the existence of other planets around Proxima Centauri and which would result in different compositions.

 Tidal locking

 Proxima Centauri b is likely to be tidally locked to the host star, which for a 1:1 orbit would mean that the same side of the planet would always face Proxima Centauri.
 It is unclear whether habitable conditions can arise under such circumstances as a 1:1 tidal lock would lead to an extreme climate with only part of the planet habitable.

 However, the planet may not be tidally locked.
 If the eccentricity of Proxima Centauri b was higher than 0.1–0.06, it would tend to enter a Mercury-like 3:2 resonance (Note: A 3:2 ratio of the planet's rotation and its orbit around the star.) or higher-order resonances such as 2:1.
-Additional planets around Proxima Centauri and interactions (Note: The tides excited by Alpha Centauri could have induced an eccentricity of 0.1.) with Alpha Centauri could excite higher eccentricies.
+Additional planets around Proxima Centauri and interactions (Note: The tides excited by Alpha Centauri could have induced an eccentricity of 0.1.) with Alpha Centauri could excite higher eccentricities.
 If the planet is not symmetrical (triaxial), a capture into a non-tidally locked orbit would be possible even with low eccentricity.
 A non-locked orbit, however, would result in tidal heating of the planet's mantle, increasing volcanic activity and potentially shutting down a magnetic field-generating dynamo.
 The exact dynamics are strongly dependent on the internal structure of the planet and its evolution in response to tidal heating.
 A non-locked planet may experience ocean tides much more intense than Earth.